smreeti/pki-example/README.md

 used for signing or encrypting the message and public key is used to verify or decrypt the message signed by their corresponding private key.

+Note:
-Note: The whitespace, newline and other special characters on the data section generates different signature value.
+i.
+First Debug SecurityUtilTest for better understanding ii.
+The whitespace, newline and other special characters on the data section generates different signature value.
 Therefore, please ensure no such characters are added while constructing message